Hunderby: Supporting roles

+Writing

+The series was inspired by Rebecca by Daphne du Maurier, Thomas Hardy's Tess of the d'Urbervilles, and Bette Davis.
+It was written by Julia Davis and Barunka O'Shaughnessy.

+The language used in the period piece was carefully, but combines different periods of language-use.

+Production

+The series was shot entirely in natural lighting and candlelight.

+The show was made for Sky Atlantic.

 Reception

 Sam Wollaston, television critic for The Guardian, was enthusiastic about the programme.
 He concludes: "Hunderby is filth... the filthiest filth, but also top quality filth, and you can get away with a lot by being very good, and very funny, which it is."

 Ratings

 Hunderby debuted on Sky Atlantic in August 2012 with 246,000 viewers, the channel's second highest rated show of the week, after The Borgias.
 In subsequent weeks ratings remained high for Sky Atlantic, with figures all above 100,000.
 The series had 211,000 viewers.

 Awards

-In 2012, Hunderby won a British Comedy Award for "Best Sitcom,” and another for "Best New Comedy Programme".
-For "Best Sitcom,” its competition was Rev, The Thick of It, and Twenty Twelve; for "Best New Comedy Programme,” it competed with Cardinal Burns, Moone Boy, and Alan Partridge: Welcome to the Places of My Life.
+In 2012, Hunderby won a British Comedy Award for Best Sitcom, and another for Best New Comedy Programme.
+For Best Sitcom, its competition was Rev, The Thick of It, and Twenty Twelve; for Best New Comedy Programme, it competed with Cardinal Burns, Moone Boy, and Alan Partridge: Welcome to the Places of My Life.

 In 2013, Hunderby won Julia Davis a BAFTA Craft award for "Best Comedy Writing;” Davis was also nominated for a BAFTA TV Award in the category "Best Female Performance in a Comedy Programme.”
 Hunderby itself was nominated for a BAFTA in the "Situation Comedy" category.